 Del.
 Robert Marshall (R-13): He has been a member of the Virginia House of Delegates since 1992.
 In the house he is vice chair of the Privileges and Elections committee, and serves on the Counties Cities and Towns and Finance committees.

 Del.
 David Poisson (D-32): He was the only Democrat in Virginia to defeat a sitting Republican in 2005, four-term incumbent Dick Black.
 Poisson serves on the House Counties Cities and Towns and Militia Police and Public Safety committees.
 His district includes Lowes Island, Cascades, Countryside, Sugarland Run, Ashburn, Ashburn Farm, Lansdowne and Broadlands.

 Del.
-Tom Rust (R-86): Rust was elected to the Virginia House of Delegates in 2001.
-He is the vice chair of the House Science and Technology committee and serves on the Education, Transportation, Science and Technology and Commerce and Labor committees.
+Joe T. May (R-33): May was elected to the Virginia House of Delegates in 1993.
+He serves as chairman of the House Transportation committee and serves on the Appropriations and Science and Technology committees.

 Del.
 Chuck Caputo (D-67): Caputo has been a member of the Virginia House of Delegates since 2006.
 He serves on the House Counties Cities and Towns and Finance committees.